 IELTS Reading Tips

-- Try to understand the question well, as the answers are in the questions itself.
+Try to understand the question well, as the answers are in the question itself.
 It is better to understand the texts and questions before applicants start drafting the answers.

 IELTS Writing Tips